sushiyade/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the input is `help 123`, it will be interpreted as `help`.

+* Note that those with the same command may mean different things in different tabs. <br>
+  e.g. [`filter-c`](#finding-contact-by-company-contacts-tab-filter-c) in Contacts filters by company name, while [`filter-c`](#filtering-events-by-clients-events-tab-filter-c) in Events tab filters by client's name

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

 </box>